alex1ozr/TelegramBot/README.md

 - [Docker](https://www.docker.com/get-started)

 ### Running API
-In order to run the Host, you need to have a PostgreSQL database running and a Telegram bot token.
+In order to run the Host, you need to have a Telegram bot token.
+- Create a new bot using the [BotFather](https://core.telegram.org/bots#6-botfather) and get the token.
+- Set the `Telegram:BotToken` value in the Host's [appsettings.json](src/Host/appsettings.json) file.

 ## Startup project

 ### [AppHost](src/AppHost/)
-Runs the application (Telegram bot host service) using .NET Aspire.
+Recommended way to run the application (Telegram bot host service) using .NET Aspire.

 ### [Host](src/Host/)
 Runs the application (Telegram bot host service) as standalone .NET application.
+Make sure to have a PostgreSQL database running and the connection string is set in the [appsettings.json](src/Host/appsettings.json) file.

 #### Health checks
 - `GET /alive` - Returns `200 OK` and 'Healthy' message if the application is healthy.